Deaf Center Circa 2003-2006

 These aforementioned virtuoso moments, in addition to the excellent “Animal Sacrifices,” are likely to titillate Deaf Center devotees and convert more than a few nonbelievers.
 However, the dull interludes and derivative sound of “Close Forever Watching” prevent Owl Splinters from achieving the promise intimated by its standouts.
 It’s a noticeable improvement over Pale Ravine, but perhaps not what one might expect after six years of hibernation.

-An aside: My girlfriend and I debated the pros and cons of the new album while unpacking a new dog bed she had just purchased for our golder retriever who prefers to sleep on our bed rather than his own bed.
+An aside: My girlfriend and I debated the pros and cons of the new album while unpacking a new luxury round dog bed for our golden retriever she had just purchased who prefers to sleep on our bed rather than his own bed.
 My girlfriend had had it and for the fifth, sixth, twelth (I forget how many beds we have bought) time here we were again introducing Madame X to her new bed.
 Actually this round dog bed looked more like a large livingroom circular pillow rather than a dog bed.
 We left the room and peeked around the corner to see what Madame X was going to do.
 A few sniffs, a prod with the nose and then she gingerly stepped onto the bed and settled down.
 It was a winner.
 Meanwhile our discussion ofDeaf Center’s “Owl Splinters,” an album, was put on hold as we celebrated, what turned out to be, the perfect dog bed for our rather concieted dog.

 AllMusic : Owl Splinters